Portugal Crypto Tax: The Ultimate Guide for 2026

 Computer, money and bitcoins for Portugal crypto tax

-In 2023, Portugal introduced new taxes on cryptocurrencies in 2023, and you won’t be taxed unless it is your regular professional activity.
+In 2023, Portugal introduced new taxes on cryptocurrencies, and you won’t be taxed unless it is your regular professional activity.

 If that’s the case: